gogins/csound-extended/Opcodes/instrument_plugins/README.md

     as Csound's ksmps, and as many channels as Csound's nchnls.

 Once you have compiled your plugin instrument and installed it in your
-${OPCODE6DIR64} directory, using it is as simple as this:
+${OPCODE6DIR64} directory, using it can be as simple as this:
 ```
 instr MyKlanger
 a_out[] init nchnls